-Discover the real meaning of safari (the Swahili word for “journey”) on a two week adventure in Kenya.
-You’ll experience the culture and landscape of this remarkable country as you explore national parks, visit wildlife reservations, and stay with a local host family.
+Discover the real meaning of safari (the Swahili word for “journey”) on a two-week adventure in Kenya, created and implemented by Kenyans to provide an authentic and impactful experience.
+You’ll connect with the cultures and environments of this remarkable country as you explore national parks, visit wildlife reservations, and stay with a local host family.
 You and your group will tour urban centers—such as downtown Nairobi—and venture into the habitats of rare species like lions and rhinos.
-You’ll also get the cultural education of a life-time by meeting with the semi-nomadic Maasai tribe, who live on a breathtaking national reserve.
-This is your chance to enjoy two weeks of education and exploration in a country dedicated to preserving and protecting its vast natural beauty.
+You’ll also meet and live with the semi-nomadic Maasai tribe, who live on a breathtaking national reserve, and learn about the Maasai way of life and their work .
+Enjoy two weeks of education and exploration in a country dedicated to preserving and protecting its vast natural beauty.

 Your journey will begin in New York, where you’ll meet up with the rest of your group and travel with your Group Leader to Kenya.
-When you arrive at the airport, you’ll be welcomed by AFS staff or volunteers.
+When you land in Nairobi, you’ll be welcomed by AFS staff or volunteers.
 Then you’ll attend an orientation and learn some essentials about Kenyan culture and the Swahili language.
-In Nairobi, get ready to absorb the intense energy of the city, which is full of bustling crowds, sizzling street food, and colorful corner markets.
+In Nairobi, get ready to absorb the kinetic energy of the city, which is full of bustling crowds, sizzling street food, and colorful corner markets.

-During your time in Kenya, you’ll stay for a few days with a local host family.
+During your time in Kenya, you will stay with Maasai host families (for a portion of the trip) in a boma (traditional village).
 This is your chance to experience what daily life is like in their community and maybe even learn how to make some traditional foods like irio (green peas and mashed potatoes) or pilau (spiced rice with beef or chicken).
-Your host family will be a great resource for learning about different aspects of Kenyan culture, so you’ll want to spend lots of time getting to know them!
+Your host family will be a great resource for learning about different aspects of Kenyan culture!

 Please Note: Travel date ranges are meant to help with general scheduling and are subject to change; please don’t book any travel based on these dates until you’ve received confirmation from AFS.
 All programs, prices, and travel dates are subject to change without notice.